void-type/medioclinic-kx13/README.md

 This is my working version of the [Kentico Xperience 13 Training](https://github.com/Kentico/xperience-training-13)

+The CMS Administrator has no password.
+The SQL login should be restored with the bacpac, but you might have to edit the login to map to the db user.
+You need to make an IIS website at localhost and an application pointing to /src/CMS with an alias of medioclinic-cms.

 Everything below is from the README of that repository.

 ## About the repo